Sonmiani Tehsil: Population

 As per the 2023 national census, the tehsil has a total population of 67,991, comprising 32,746 rural and 35,245 urban residents.
 The town of Windar serves as the tehsil's headquarters and is the primary urban centre.
 The tehsil includes 14,186 households, of which 6,861 are in rural and 7,325 in urban areas.

 The overall literacy rate is 35.80%, with a male literacy rate of 45.58% and a female literacy rate of 25.89%.
 These figures highlight ongoing challenges in access to education, particularly for women.

 Languages

 In Sonmiani Tehsil, Balochi is the predominant language, spoken by approximately 56,457 individuals (~83.1% of the population).
 Other languages include Sindhi (3,544 speakers, ~5.2%), and Brahui (423 speakers, ~0.6%), with the remaining population speaking various other languages.
-It is important to note that the Sindhi reported in this context largely refers to Lasi, a distinct local dialect of Sindhi also spoken in the costal region of Balochistan.
+The Sindhi reported in this context largely refers to Lasi, a distinct local dialect of Sindhi also spoken in the costal region of Balochistan.